MSRConnections/Azure-training-course/Content/Batch/Azure Batch HOL.md

 	_Uploading to the directory_

 1. In the "Upload files" blade, click the **folder** icon.
-Select the files named **tale-of-2-cities.txt** and **war-of-the-worlds.txt** in the "resources" folder of this lab, and then click the **Upload** button.
+Select all of the .txt files in the "resources" folder of this lab, and then click the **Upload** button.

 	![Uploading text files](Images/upload-files-2.png)

 	_Uploading text files_

 1. Wait for the uploads to complete.
-Then confirm that both files were uploaded to the "textfiles" directory.
+Then confirm that five files were uploaded to the "textfiles" directory.

 	![The uploaded text files](Images/uploaded-files.png)